codex-corp/PromptVerse/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) and log in with your Prisma user data to explore the workspace.
+Open [http://localhost:3000](http://localhost:3000) and explore the seeded workspace or connect your own SQLite database by updating `DATABASE_URL`.

 ## 🔌 Configure the Transformer Provider